reahl/reahl/reahl-doc/doc/whatchanged.rst

 :class:`reahl.web.pure.PageColumnLayout` so that any Layout can be used to lay out its contents area.
-The older :class:`reahl.web.pure.PageColumnLayout` hard-coded the use of a :class:`reahl.web.pure.ColumnLayout` and we wanted to be able to use a :class:`reahl.web.bootstrap.ColumnLayout` instead.
+The older :class:`reahl.web.pure.PageColumnLayout` hard-coded the use of a :class:`reahl.web.pure.ColumnLayout` and we wanted to be able to also use it with a :class:`reahl.web.bootstrap.grid.ColumnLayout`.
 This new arrangement allows for that, but also for other possibilities.

 :class:`reahl.web.layout.ColumnLayout` is merely a generic version in